LekKit/RVVM/README.md

 - *Hoping to see more contributors here*

 ## TODO
+- Test FreeBSD, HaikuOS
+  (FreeBSD generic kernel boots but i have no idea how to mount rootfs, too lazy to look at Haiku)
 - Improve RVVM Lib public API
-- Working JIT infrastructure
+- Working JIT infrastructure (many headaches from x86 backend)
-- PCI bus, SATA/SCSI for faster IO
+- SATA/SCSI
-- Improve UART
+- Sparse HDD image format, compression
 - Userspace networking, sound?
+- Maybe virtio devices
 - Other peripherals
 - *A lot more...*
 - Userspace emulation?